zk-phi/weightman/Readme.markdown

 ## Initialize & authorize the GAS app to use Google APIs

+WARNING: Following operation will clear and initialize the current spread sheet.
+If you have any content in the sheet which you don't want to be deleted, backup that before proceeding.

 Open `main.gs` in the GAS app page and run `initialize` function manually from the menu `Execute` > `Execute a function` > `intialize`.

 You'll be asked to permit the app to use Google Spreadsheet API and outgoing hooks.